Day One of Mt. Rwenzori Trekking:

 We descend down through the bamboo forests.
 Here we cross to the trail climbing to Samalira camp just above the lunch spot on day one.
 Here we have a short break before we walk the final distance through mountain montane forest to the Rangers Post 1,727 metres.
 After debriefing, we sign off and walk down to Trekkers Hostel.
 Some fast walkers have descended to the rangers post by midday however the majority of people arrive at the rangers post around 3 pm.

 After a short debriefing, we sign off and walk the 2 kilometres down to Trekkers Hostel.

 End of the tour

 We can provide transfers from Entebbe airport and back at very affordable prices.

 5 Day Uganda mountain gorilla safari and wildlife tour

-This tour package can also be combined with a 5 day mountain gorilla safari and wildlife tour going to Bwindi national park for gorilla tracking and Queen Elizabeth national park willdife viewing and boat cruise on Kazinga.
+This tour package can also be combined with a 5-day mountain gorilla safari and wildlife tour going to Bwindi national park for gorilla tracking and Queen Elizabeth national park wildlife viewing and boat cruise on Kazinga.
 It should be noted that Rwenzori national Park is near Queen Elizabeth National Park, less than an hour drive!
-Do not miss out the tree climbing lions in the Ishasha sector of Queen Elizabeth Park as you connect to Bwindi National Park, this is only 3-4hrs drive.
+Do not miss out on the tree climbing lions in the Ishasha sector of Queen Elizabeth Park as you connect to Bwindi National Park, this is only a 3-4hrs drive.